-Negligent parties and their insurers might try to use this doctrine to their advantage by arguing that a plaintiff’s negligence contributed to their injury.
-An aggressive legal professional could present evidence showing that the plaintiff bore no responsibility for the accident that injured them, and all the blame rests with the defendant.
+Negligent parties and their insurers might try to use this doctrine to their advantage by arguing that a plaintiff’s negligence contributed to their spinal injury.
+An aggressive legal professional in Washington, DC could present evidence showing that the plaintiff bore no responsibility for the accident that injured their spine, and all the blame rests with the defendant.

 Let a Washington DC Spinal Cord Injury Attorney Work for You